-My preference is always to meet with students face-to-face (whether in my office or, as long as pandemic measures are in place, on Zoom or some such platform), during office hours or by appointment.
+My preference is always to meet with students face-to-face (whether in my office or on Zoom or some such platform), during office hours or by appointment.
 If you have a minor matter that requires a brief response, or you would like to arrange an appointment to see me outside of office hours, feel free to e-mail me (tisaacs@uwo.ca).
 I'll do my best to get back to you quickly, and certainly within a day or two.
 If you don't hear from me within a couple of days, that means your message got lost in the shuffle and I urge you to try me again.